Monotone hulls for N cap M: Abstract

 \section{Abstract}

-Using the method of decisive creatures (see Kellner and Shelah \cite{KrSh:872}) we show the consistency of ``there is no increasing $\omega_2$--chain of Borel sets and ${\rm non}({\mathcal N})= {\rm non}({\mathcal M})=\omega_2=2^\omega$''.
+Using the method of decisive creatures (see Kellner and Shelah \cite{KrSh:872}) we show the consistency of ``there is no increasing $\omega_2$--chain of Borel sets and ${\rm non}(\cN)= {\rm non}(\cM)={\rm non}(\cN\cap\cM)=\omega_2=2^\omega$''.
 Hence, consistently, there are no monotone Borel hulls for the ideal ${\mathcal M}\cap {\mathcal N}$.
-This answers Balcerzak and Filipczak \cite[Questions 23, 24]{BaFi1x}.
-Next we use FS iteration with partial memory to show that there may be monotone Borel hulls for the ideals $\cM,\cN$ even if they are not generated by towers.
+This answers Balcerzak and Filipczak \cite[Questions 23, 24]{BaFi11}.
+Next we use finite support iteration of ccc forcing notions to show that there may be monotone Borel hulls for the ideals $\cM,\cN$ even if they are not generated by towers.